-Chili’s unveiled a new, slimmer menu on Monday with a renewed focus on burgers, ribs and fajitas.
+Chili’s has a new, slimmer menu with a renewed focus on burgers, ribs and fajitas.

 “On Sept.18, Chili’s is going back to its roots,” the company said in their announcement.